SSWConsulting/SSW.Rules.Content/rules/manage-azure-costs/rule.md

 Budgets are a tool that allow users to define how much money is spent on either an Azure Subscription or a specific resource group.

-It is critical that an overarching budget is set up for every subscription in your organization.
+It is critical that an overarching budget, is set up for every subscription in your organization.
 The budget figure should define the maximum amount expected to be spent every month.

 In addition to the overarching budget, specific apps can be targeted to monitor how much is being spent on them.
-For example, if Bob Northwind has a bet with his boss that his new app definitely won't exceed $200 per month then a budget can be set up to monitor the app to settle the bet.
+Each time a new service is proposed, it is a good idea to have a cost conversation and create a new budget to monitor that app.

 ::: bad